albert-espin/stratside/README.md

 ## Image Gallery

-These are some images of the game, but you can find more in the press releases:
+These are some images of the game (but you can find more in the press releases):

 ![](PressReleases/Announcement-Feb2020/images/in-game/png-high-quality/6.png)
 ![](PressReleases/Announcement-Feb2020/images/in-game/png-high-quality/16.png)